Emmotes/ic_spoilers/docs/gale.md

     "id": 1897,
     "flavour_text": "",
     "description": {
-        "desc": "Increase Archmage's Insight's number of columns by one."
+        "desc": "Increases Archmage's Insight's number of columns by one."
     },
     "effect_keys": [
         {